Anupam1337/Goggle-Kick-Start/2014/Round A 2014/Seven-segment Display/README.md

 <details>
 <summary>Hint 1</summary>
 <br />
-* Question is not asking next number, but asking next display, i.e, LEDs that are turned on in (N + 1)th step.
+* Question is not asking next number, but asking next display, i.e, status of each LED(0/1) in (N + 1)th step.
 </details>

 <details>